 Where students participate in periods of study abroad at another educational institution which result in the award of marks and credit by the partner institution, the University undertakes to provide arrangements for the consistent transfer of credit and marks to Nottingham for the purpose of calculating final degrees.
 This will ensure that students on international exchanges are neither advantaged nor disadvantaged in relation to peers remaining in Nottingham.

-This policy does not apply to work-based / employer placements.
+This policy does not apply to work/industrial placements.
 For guidance on these placements please see the Quality Manual Code of Practice for Placement Learning Programmes.
+(Section 6)

 7.1 Setting up agreements